abdrahmansoltan/Learning-Notes/React/1-React.md

 ![jsx](./img/jsx.jpg)

 - **JSX** = "HTML in JavaScript"
-- it's a "Syntactic sugar", does not run in the browser like this!
+- it's a Syntactic sugar (syntax extension of javascript which extends the functionality of javascript), does not run in the browser like this!
 - It's not legal Javascript; It has to be transpiled to Javascript using **Babel**
 - It's like functions as when react sees them it **invokes them**
 - in older versions of react : to use `JSX` you had to write this in the file :